Skip to main content

 fibe playgrounds maintenance disable <id>

-fibe playgrounds extend <id> --by 4h
+fibe playgrounds extend <id> --hours 4

 fibe playgrounds status <id>